daddel80/notepadpp-multireplace/README.md

 # MultiReplace for Notepad++

-Multi-string replacement plugin for Notepad++
+MultiReplace is a Notepad++ plugin that introduces a functionality to store search and replace strings in a list, providing a way to manage and reuse these strings across multiple sessions or projects.
+This enhancement improves efficiency when multiple replacements need to be made concurrently, thereby improving the overall functionality of Notepad++.
+The plugin offers the following key features:

+- Allows multiple replacements in a single operation.
+- Offers CSV-based string list storage.
+- Enables scripted text replacements through bash script export.

+MultiReplace is released under the same GNU General Public License as Notepad++ itself.

 <img src="./NppMultiReplace.gif" alt="MultiReplace Screenshot" width="540" height="440">

 ## Technical Features

 ### String Handling and Visualization
-- Create and store search and replace strings in a list.
+- Allows the creation and storage of search and replace strings in a list.
-- Field limits of 4096 characters for "Find what:" and "Replace with:".
+- Sets field limits of 4096 characters for "Find what:" and "Replace with:".
-- Uses the djb2 hash algorithm to ensure consistent color marking of unique words of a Findstring.
+- Utilizes the djb2 hash algorithm to ensure consistent color marking of unique words of a Findstring.
 - Supports over 20 distinct colors for marking.

 ### List Interaction